blorente/decorat/wiki/stories/the_promotion.md

 This isn't my station.

-"Good morning, Faustus" I hear a male voice say.
+"Good morning, Faustus" I hear a voice say.
 The tapping stops for a second.

 I try to open my eyes, but only the left one obeys.
 The right one responds with a sharp stab of pain instead.

 "I wouldn't do that if I were you.
 That's a nasty bruise you have there."

-The well-lit room is empty, except for a single man sitting on a chair, talking to me.
-He is dressed in starched Medicae uniform, and is scratching the glossy surface of his dataslate as he scribbles something. _Tap, tap, tap_.
+My sight finally comes into focus.
+The well-lit room is empty, except for a single woman sitting on a chair, talking to me.
+She is dressed in starched Medicae uniform, and is scratching the glossy surface of her dataslate as he scribbles something. _Tap, tap, tap_.

 "Wh-Where am I?"
 My lips feel heavy and dry.
 I can barely form the words.